translated_content> How mathematics is used in quantum physics

 • Quantum Field Theory: Interconnection of advanced mathematics with particle physics.

-Mathematics plays a fundamental role in understanding and modeling the phenomena of quantum physics.
+Mathematics plays a fundamental role in understanding and modeling phenomena in quantum physics.
 Through various mathematical tools, scientists succeed in describing the behaviors of subatomic entities, developing complex theories, and making accurate predictions about the quantum world.
 This article explores how mathematics, particularly group theory, complex numbers, and other mathematical structures, are essential for explaining the principles of quantum mechanics.

 Complex Numbers in Quantum Mechanics